-Fox News called Arizona early for Biden — and once again, prompted Trump to question its loyalty
+Trump campaign was livid when Fox News called Arizona for Biden — and tensions boiled over on-air

-It was one of the several times throughout the night that the president’s favorite network declared results long before its competitors — and not necessarily in the president’s favor.
-Trump campaign officials were livid, and the tensions boiled over onto the broadcast, where former White House press secretary Sarah Huckabee Sanders insisted it was a “premature call,” and anchor Bret Baier called upon decision-desk director Arnon Mishkin to explain himself on camera, because “we’re getting a lot of incoming here.”
+It was one of several times throughout the night that the president’s favorite network declared results long before its competitors — and not necessarily in the president’s favor.
+Trump campaign officials were livid, and the tensions boiled over onto the broadcast, where former White House press secretary Sarah Sanders insisted it was a “premature call,” and anchor Bret Baier called upon decision-desk director Arnon Mishkin to explain himself on camera, because “we’re getting a lot of incoming here.”

 “I’m sorry,” Mishkin said, “the president is not going to be able to take over and win enough votes to eliminate that seven-point lead that the former vice president has.”
 Told the White House was convinced otherwise, he stood his ground: “I’m sorry we’re not wrong in this particular case.”

 Mishkin, a registered Democrat who works for Fox as a contractor, would go on to apologize several times throughout the course of the night — not for being wrong, but for daringly delivering calls that were so early they initially looked suspect.
 His calls added pressure on other news outlets reporting on a highly competitive race in a country that was uniquely divided and anxious about its result.
-And they helped ramp up the tension of a night when President Trump was brazenly urging the vote count to be stopped before all early and absentee ballots were counted.
+And they helped ramp up the tension of a night when Trump was brazenly urging the vote count to be stopped before all early and absentee ballots were counted.

 Indeed, not long after polling analyst Nate Silver declared that the Fox News call on Arizona “looms pretty large as a check against claims Trump might make that he’s winning,” the president indirectly alluded to Mishkin in his 2 a.m. speech claiming he was on track to victory.